Generalized Donaldson-Thomas Invariants via Kirwan Blowups: Relative Theory and Deformation Invariance

 In particular, there exists a smooth affine $G$-scheme $V \to C$, a $G$-equivariant embedding $U \to V$ over $C$ minimal at $x$ and an induced invariant 1-form $\omega \in H^0(\Omega_{V/C})$ such that $U = Z ( \omega ) \sub V$ is the zero locus of $\omega$. \end{prop}

 We can use the above to understand the local structure of quotient stacks that arise as the truncation of $(-1)$-shifted symplectic derived stacks.
-The following proposition can be deduced by work of Halpern-Leistner\footnote{At the time of writing of this paper, it is available online at \url{http://www.math.columbia.edu/~danhl/derived_equivalences_2016_09_18.pdf}.} \cite{HL}.
+The following proposition can be deduced by work of Halpern-Leistner \cite{HL}.

 \begin{prop} Let $\pmb{\mM} \to C$ be a $(-1)$-shifted symplectic derived stack whose truncation $\mM = [ X / G ] \to C$ is a quotient stack such that the action of $G$ on $X$ is good (and trivial on $C$).
 Let $x \in \mM$ be a closed point with reductive stabilizer $R$.
 Then there exists an \'{e}tale morphism $\pmb{f} \colon [\pmb{T} / R] \to \pmb{\mM}$, a point $t \in [\pmb{T} / R]$ fixed by $R$, where $\pmb{T}$ is equivalent to $\dspec \Abul$ with $(\Abul, \delta)$ a special cdga, minimal at $t$, mapping $t$ to $x$ and inducing the inclusion $R \sub G$ on stabilizer groups.